apache/drill/README.md

 * Prefix the filenames with `010-foo.md`, `020-bar.md`, `030-baz.md`, etc. This allows room to add files in-between (eg, `005-qux.md`).
 * Use the slug of the title as the filename.
 For example, if the title is "Getting Started with Drill", name the file `...-getting-started-with-drill.md`.
 If you're not sure what the slug is, you should be able to see it in the URL and then adjust (the URLs are auto-generated based on the title attribute).
-* Add a line in version.json to add a blog post to the download page.
-For example:

-      "blog_post": "/blog/2015/11/23/drill-1.3-released/",